baribault/matstanlib/README.md

 help computebfmi
 ```

+The [**matstanlib** wiki](https://github.com/baribault/matstanlib/wiki) offers guidance on how to use **matstanlib**, gives an overview of all **matstanlib** functions, and more.
+(The wiki is currently a work in progress!)

 ## Getting started
-To see how **matstanlib** functions support a Bayesian workflow in MATLAB, try running one of the scripts in the `example` folder.
-The `example_correlation` script is a great place to start!
+If you are starting from scratch, try running one of the scripts in the `example` folder to see how **matstanlib** functions support a Bayesian workflow in MATLAB.
+The `example_correlation.m` script is an ideal place to start!

 If you already have Stan model output in the workspace, start with the functions in the `core` folder:
 1. `extractsamples.m` converts your output to a more standard format that is compatibile with all **matstanlib** functions
 2. `mcmctable.m` uses the posterior samples to compute summary statistics and convergence diagnostics for each parameter
-3. `interpretdiagnostics.m` prints a full diagnostic report and warns when any convergence checks fail
+3. `interpretdiagnostics.m` prints a full diagnostic report and warns when any computational checks fail

-To start writing your own Bayesian modeling scripts with Stan & **matstanlib**, check out `skeleton.m`.
+To start writing your own Bayesian modeling scripts with Stan & **matstanlib**, check out :skull: `skeleton.m`.